auth0/docs/articles/native-platforms/ionic/01-login.md

 The view simply contains an `ion-view` component and inside that we have a `div` tag with the id `lock-container`.
 This is the container which was passed to the `signin()` method in the controller and is where Lock will be hosted.

-Lastly we will need to add the state for the login to the State Provider.
-So head back to the `app.js` file, and in the `config` method be sure to add the state for the `/login` path:
+Lastly you must add the state for the login to the State Provider.
+Head back to the `app.js` file, and in the `config` method be sure to add the state for the `/login` path:

 ${snippet(meta.snippets.loginroute)}